Seite wählen

 Beaches in Switzerland Lake Zurich Au Peninsula

 Just a short walk from the ferry landing , you’ll come across a pretty ribbon of sand surrounded by trees.
-Zurich’s answer to Guadeloupe.
+Zurich’s answer to Guadeloupe – and a very nice lakeside experience.

 How to get there: By boat or on foot in about an hour from Horgen.
 Perfect route for cycling, too.
 Infrastructure: The beach itself is untouched.
 There are picnic and barbecue facilities, and a short walk away, on the hill above, you will find a country inn to visit.
 Perfect for coffee and sweets.